-- Do these quotes make them think of certain people or types of people?
+- Do these quotes make you think of certain people or types of people?
 Explain.

 On April 25th, 2015, a devastating 7.8 magnitude earthquake hit Nepal, killing more than 8,000 people and injuring more than 19,000.
 A day and a half later, Israel’s first humanitarian delegation left for Nepal.
-That delegation climbed to 260 people and included medical personnel, search and rescue experts, and other relief workers.
+The delegation of 260 people included medical personnel, search and rescue experts, and other relief workers.

 According to Israeli President Rivlin:

 This delegation of 'messenger angels' represents the universal values, in the spirit of our people and our country.